The time interpretation of expected utility theory: Dynamic from a utility function

 \subsubsection{Square-root (Cramer) utility}

-The first utility function ever to be suggested was the square-root function $u(x)=x^{1/2}$, by Cramer in a 1728 letter to Daniel Bernoulli, partially reproduced in \cite{Bernoulli1738}.
+The first utility function ever to be suggested was the square-root function $u(x)=x^{1/2}$, by Cramer in a 1728 letter to Daniel Bernoulli, partially reproduced in \citep{Bernoulli1738}.
 This function is invertible, namely $x(u)=u^2$, so that \eref{dx} applies.
 We note that the square root, in a specific sense, sits between the linear function and the logarithm: $\lim_{x\to\infty}\frac{x^{1/2}}{x}=0$ and $\lim_{x\to\infty}\frac{\ln(x)}{x^{1/2}}=0$.
 Since linear utility produces additive dynamics and logarithmic utility produces multiplicative dynamics, we expect square-root utility to produce something in between or some mix.
-Substituting for $x(u)$ in \eref{dx} and carrying out the differentiations we find \be u(x)=x^{1/2} \leftrightarrow dx =\left(2a_u x^{1/2} + b_u^2 \right)dt + 2 b_u x^{1/2} dW. \elabel{dx_2} \ee
+Substituting for $x(u)$ in \eref{dx} and carrying out the differentiations we find

 The drift term contains a multiplicative element (by which we mean an element with $x$-dependence) and an additive element.
 We see that the square-root utility function that lies between the logarithm and the linear function indeed represents a dynamic that is partly additive and partly multiplicative.